 Pro: There are scenes from The Notebook that were filmed here… need I say more!?
 Founded in 1681, this plantation offers several locations to have a beautiful Charleston wedding.
 The famous Avenue of Oaks makes for some stunning pictures.

 Con: The Cotton Dock may be an amazing place for a reception, but you’ll have to keep in mind that the rental of everything is your responsibility.
 This venue is not a one-stop-shop.

 Pointer: The Plantation grounds are open to the public until the gates close in the evening.
 Setting up the Cotton Dock for a reception can be a challenge at times because the public is still allowed to tour the venue while vendors are in the process of getting decorations in place.
-My advice is to only hire vendors that have worked at Boone Hall Plantation before that understand the complexity that it can bring… Trust me – it’s worth it in the end.
+However, it’s certainly worth it in the end.

 Con: There aren’t many Cons to this venue, but I would caution you to consider wheelchair-bound guests if you’re having a beach ceremony.
 It’s certainly something to plan for beforehand.